Net2Vis -- A Visual Grammar for Automatically Generating Publication-Tailored CNN Architecture Visualizations: Conclusion

 \section{Conclusion}

-In this paper, we proposed an automated approach for visualizing CNN architectures.
-Currently, such visualizations are mostly handcrafted, which consumes time from the paper writing process.
-Therefore, we propose a novel visual grammar for visualizing CNNs, called~\netvis, which is informed by an analysis of the current practice, expert feedback, as well as widely accepted data visualization guidelines.
-To inform our visual grammar, which incorporates visual encoding (\autoref{sec:properties}), network layout (\autoref{sec:graphlayout}), aggregation (\autoref{sec:aggregation}), and legend generation (\autoref{sec:legend}), we analyzed all CVPR and ICCV conference papers since 2013. \netvis~represents the first visualization technique for modern and complex CNNs that allows for direct use in publications, while the results of our quantitative user study indicate, that~\netvis~improves both visualization generation and reading.
-For wide adoption,~\netvis~can be used as an online service at \url{https://viscom.net2vis.uni-ulm.de}, where users can obtain publication-ready CNN architecture visualizations directly from their Keras code.
+In this paper, we propose a visualization design for communicating neural network architectures which is based on expert feedback, state of the art visualizations, and user studies.
+Additionally, we provide an automated approach for visualizing CNN architectures and release a data set which contains an analysis of 751 paper figures of neural network architectures from all CVPR and ICCV conference papers since 2013.
+Currently, such visualizations are mostly handcrafted which consumes time in the paper writing process.
+Our novel visual grammar for visualizing CNNs, called~\netvis, is informed by an analysis of the current practice, expert feedback, as well as widely accepted data visualization guidelines.
+Our proposed visual grammar incorporates visualization requirements for neural network architecture visualization, network layout, aggregation, legend generation, and a novel glyph design. \netvis~represents the first visualization technique for modern and complex CNNs that is tailored towards use in publications, while the results of our quantitative user study indicate that~\netvis~improves both visualization generation and reading.
+For wide adoption,~\netvis~can be used as an online service at \url{https://viscom.net2vis.uni-ulm.de}, where users can obtain CNN architecture visualizations tailored towards use in publications directly from their Keras code.

 \ifCLASSOPTIONcompsoc